g0tmk/dotfiles-linux/README.md

 - wicd-curses -> wifi name -> Preferences -> Check "Automatically reconnect on connection loss"
   - see if this can be included in repo in some config file
 - manually download/install google-chrome .deb?
+- maybe make a new games.md for the install instructions for games
+- make syncthing-browser binary that starts syncthing if needed then opens it in a browser

 #### Install steps on a fresh Debian (Testing) machine